Sangarshanan/sangarshanan.github.io/_posts/2020-01-05-towards-the-opensource-gods.md

 This was exciting, airflow is a workflow orchestrator that I have been using at work for quite some time now  and it was exciting to contribute a feature, the PR will enable filtering of dags by clicking on the tags

 <https://github.com/apache/airflow/pull/8897>

+I feel like I should stop doing this, Documenting this is getting tiresome and I am getting lazy when anyway it's all on github.
+Sorry future me :(